chriscochrane/r3-snyk-tool/README.md

 ### count
 Count the number of waivers in the waivers file.

+### jlist
+List the Jira tickets that are currently open for the project.

 ### list
 List the Snyk IDs of the waivered vulnerabilities found in the waivers file.